 Crawford got into baseball at five years old, partly because of his sister, Elizac, who played softball at California State University at Fullerton.
 So let’s just say baseball runs in the family.
 He also has parents who support him tremendously throughout the years, but also pushed him.

 ”I got more into baseball after my sister’s success and my dad kept pushing me, always trying to help me improve,” J.P. has also been able to grow up and play baseball year round.

-J.P.'s father played football at Iowa State and in the Canadian Football League.
+J.P.'s father, Larry, played football at Iowa State and with the BC Lions in the Canadian Football League.

 J.P. played for legendary Lakewood High School in California, which has produced talents such as Travis D’Arnaud and Shane Watson (drafted by the Phillies in 2012), the latter whom Crawford grew up with.

 "Shane Watson is like my brother.
 We played tee-ball together and have been playing ever since then," Crawford said.

 In 2013, his senior year in high school, Crawford committed to Southern Cal.

 In 2013, the Phillies chose Crawford with their #1 pick in the draft (16th overall), out of high school.

 When the MLB Network interviewed J.P. right after the Phillies selected him, he said that he hopes to learn as much as he possibly can from Phillies shortstop Jimmy Rollins, then one day take his job.
 Then, Crawford broke out an ear-to-ear grin.